weltliteratur/vossanto/special_cases.md

 "the <national adjective> ..."
 : the *Chinese* **Michael Jordan**
 : For those who stay inside, 6:30 A.M. brings a *Chinese* **Jane Fonda** on state television, leading a studio audience and home viewers in exercises based on disco steps, to the accompaniment of Chinese disco music.
+: For El Vez, who bills himself as the *Mexican* **Elvis Presley**, there is no better time  to celebrate Christmas than after the fact: it gives his show maximum kitsch appeal.

 Misc
 ----